-With the shift lever in Forward, fully tilt the motor up toward you by holding the tilt handle provided at the rear of the top cowl.
+With the shift lever in Neutral or Forward, fully tilt the motor up toward you by holding the tilt handle provide at the rear of the top cowl.
 Then slightly lower the motor for locking in the up position.

-- 1. Tilt up position
+- 1. Tilt lever

-- 2. Tilt stopper
+- 2. Tilt up position

-- 3. Shallow water running position
+- 3. Shallow water operating position